monsterkodi/noon/README.md

 - keys can't start with the pipe symbol: |
 - escaped keys can't contain the pipe symbol
 - empty objects are not expressible
-- probably some other unknown corner cases

 Don't use it if you can't live with the limitations mentioned above.
-Don't expect your data to convert flawlessly!